darbach/fizz-buzz/docs/index.md

 ---
 title: Introduction
-description: "What is FizzBuzz, and what is it used for?"
+description: "What is it, and what is it used for?"
 menu: Introduction
+order: 0
 ---

 ## Overview

 In its simplest form, Fizz Buzz is a counting and division game for multiple players.
-It originated as a game for children, to help them understand (and practice) division---and especially computing the remainder left after division.[\[1\]](resources.md#fizz-buzz-wikipedia)
+It originated as a game for children, to help them understand the concept of divisibility, and practice division.[\[1\]](resources.md#fizz-buzz-wikipedia)

-In the last couple of decades, it has become widely used as a _minimum-threshold programming test_: A problem assigned to candidates for programming jobs, a successful solution to which means very little, but failure to solve is typically seen as failure to meet the minimum programming skill threshold for further consideration.
+In the last couple of decades, Fizz Buzz has also become widely used as a _minimum-threshold programming test_: A problem assigned to candidates for programming jobs, a successful solution to which means very little, but failure to solve typically means the (unsuccessful) end of an interview.

 ## Game

-As a game, FizzBuzz proceeds this way:
+### Objective

+FizzBuzz is a cooperative game, in that the goal for all players is to count as high as possible during a round.
+The count can only increase as long as each player, in turn, gives the correct response.

+### Play

 1. Players sit or stand in a circle.